-GOAL: Each teacher will be highly qualified, have appropriate teaching credentials provided by State Commission on Teacher Credentialing for his/her teaching assignment, promote a college going culture - college and career readiness and provide rigorous and relevant instruction that prepares students for success at the next grade level with academic interventions in place to eliminate obstacles of student achievement.
-Describe the overall implementation of the actions/services to achieve the articulated goal.
-TAS implemented most of the articulated actions and services with fidelity and relevant ELAC and Math common core instruction was provided by the RSP and regular education teacher and supported by 2 part time instructional coaches to assist with implementation.
-Integration of newer laptop carts, with the MS going 1-1, allowed students and teachers to deliver the digital component of the CCSS curriculum.
-It also allowed us to utilize iReady to be included into our existing intervention process.
-Our current RTI model allows for quick identification of struggling students and provides opportunities for teachers to schedule SSPT meeting to meet the needs of struggling students, additional support will be necessary to better case manage struggling students.
-The school will be moving school wide to simplify and provided better access and operations by utilizing iReady for all K-8 students.
-While the school year started out with a goal of all teachers being highly qualified and possessing the correct credentials, the school experienced vacancies, almost all exclusively within the middle school.
-The leaves and vacancies greatly affected our ability our performance and the school need to address leaves and substitute teachers more effectively.
-Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
-TAS ELA and Math scores continue to be competitive, Math at the MS also will need improvement as indicated through California Dashboard.
-Specifically, in the areas of SPED and EL learners our main subgroups specifically in the area of math will need more support.
-Essential resources and supplemental services need to better support teachers and students directly.
-Social Emotion Counselors were provided and support through Title 4 dollars and will continue to do so into the 2019-2020 school years.
-As this an identified area of need identified through the LCAP annual survey.
-Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Estimated Actual Expenditures are the updated expenditures from the original budget plans from the beginning of the year.
+1.28(1) Implement effective Preschool program to develop social and academic skills needed to be successful in kindergarten Expenditures BUDGETED \$0 ESTIMATED ACTUAL ANALYSIS Describe the overall implementation of the actions/services to achieve Credentialing for his/her teaching assignment, pro- relevant instruction that prepares students for suc- of student achievement.
+TAS implemented most of the articulated actions a provided by the RSP and regular education teacher ppropriate teaching credentials provided by State Commission on Teacher mote a college going culture - college and career readiness and provide rigorous and cess at the next grade level with academic interventions in place to eliminate obstacles and services with fidelity and relevant ELAC and Math common core instruction was r and supported by 2 part time instructional coaches to assist with implementation. ng 1-1, allowed students and teachers to deliver the digital component of the CCSS the articulated goal. curriculum.
+It also allowed us to utilize iReady to b quick identification of struggling students and prov struggling students, additional support will be need wide to simplify and provided better access and op a goal of all teachers being highly qualified and pos e included into our existing intervention process.
+Our current RTI model allows for vides opportunities for teachers to schedule SSPT meeting to meet the needs of essary to better case manage struggling students.
+The school will be moving school perations by utilizing iReady for all K-8 students.
+While the school year started out with ssessing the correct credentials, the school experienced vacancies, almost all and vacancies greatly affected our ability our performance and the school need to Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
+Dashboard.
+Specifically, in the areas of SPED and E Essential resources and supplemental services nee ve, Math at the MS also will need improvement as indicated through California L learners our main subgroups specifically in the area of math will need more support. d to better support teachers and students directly.
+Social Emotion Counselors were i ll continue to do so into the 2019-2020 school years.
+As this an identified area of need Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+Estimated Actual Expenditures are the updated ex penditures from the original budget plans from the beginning of the year.

 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.
 The SSC focus will be on dashboard performance, we also evaluated LCAP annual surveys to determine areas of focus.
 Additional support staff was hired this year to support teachers and students directly.
 Field administration will be increased by one to support our MS and the school hired an interim CEO to help oversee the overall program.
 The overall goal did not change, focus was placed on reorganizing the administrative team and support staff.
 More direct support staff will be hired for the 2018-2019 school years to better support students and teachers.
 Additional adjustments are indicated through the actions and services above.

-Goal 2

-TAS students will learn in a clean, safe and well-equipped school and will be provided with relevant, innovative and ample instructional resources
+Goal 2 TAS students will learn in a clean, safe and well-equipped school and will be provided with relevant, innovative and ample instructional resources